frederic-perez/AmE-dictionary/data/idioms.md

 __wind__ __1__ _informal_ A hint, suggestion, or rumor about something.
 Used especially with the verb “get.” _Don’t let the boss catch wind of what you’re doing, or you’ll be fired for sure!_ __2__ _informal_ Intestinal gas; flatulence. _It is quite rude to pass wind so openly when in the company of others!_
 __wine by the glass__ _A wine list with over 80 wines by the glass._
 __wishy washy__ _slang_ Indecisive or not reliable.
+__wit’s end__ A state of distress that is reached when someone has no more patience.
+Often used in the phrase “at wit’s end” or “at (one’s) wit’s end.” _The baby’s been crying for hours, and I’ve reached my wit’s end!_
 __with (one’s) blessing__ With one’s express approval, consent, or well-wishes. _I asked Samantha to marry me, with her mother and father’s blessing, of course._
 __with (one’s) pants down__ _slang_ In an embarrassing position.
 __with a heavy hand__ In an excessive, authoritarian, or oppressive way or manner.